DrOgres/electric-state/README.md

 - Feature: When a neurocaster roll fails, the bliss of the character who made the roll increases by one, a notice was added to the chat card.
 - Feature: added Limited PC actor sheet
 - Reducing a Neurocaster attribute to a 0 on a pushed roll makes that item broken, reduces the PC's hope to 0 and shows a message to that effect
+- Add check to see if character is at 0 health or 0 hope and stop rolls if they are
+- Added check to see if a vehicle is wrecked before a Maneuverability roll
+- Added a check to see if a Neurocaster is busted before we roll any of it's funcitons
+- Added checks for drones, to see if drone or neurocaster is busted

 v0.18.0
 - fix: users cannot close open sheets they do not own [#31](https://github.com/DrOgres/electric-state/issues/31)